Account Types

 BNZ

-Business accounts can only be connected for data access or payment initiation via a personal BNZ customer account.
+Business accounts can only be connected for data access or payment initiation via a personal BNZ customer access number.

-Some customers already have their business accounts linked to their personal BNZ customer account for convenience.
-Those that don't will need to call BNZ to request that their business accounts are linked to their personal account before they can connect them using open banking.
+Some customers already have their business accounts linked to their personal BNZ customer access number for convenience.
+Those that don't will need to call BNZ to request that their business accounts are linked to their personal access number before they can connect them using open banking.

 Westpac